Using Custom Images in Azure Virtual Machine Scale Sets

 For the virtualMachineProfile.storageProfile.imageReference.id parameter, we give the ResourceID of the new image version.

 Like every feature, using custom images has its advantages and disadvantages.
-As advantages, we can point out that the provisioning of a virtual machine from such an image is very fast, and virtual machines created from the same image are identical.
-Therefore, the scale set in combination with a load balancer is a good solution for services or applications that require occasional resource increase, primarily due to its flexibility and cost economization.
+As advantages, we can point out that the provisioning of a virtual machine.
+From such an image is very fast, and virtual machines created from the same image are identical.
+Therefore, the scale set in combination with a load balancer is a good solution for services or applications that require occasional resource increase.
+This is primarily due to its flexibility and cost economization.

 Also, the advantage of using your own images is the fact that you have control over the lifecycle of these images.
 In a situation where you use a Microsoft or public image from another publisher, you have no control over when they will remove it from the Azure Marketplace.